-Now that we are “between” the holidays, we always notice the same phenomenon.
+Now that we are “between” the holidays, the staff notices the same phenomenon.
 Our office starts getting more calls about Medicaid Planning in the first few weeks of December than at any other time of year.

-They discuss the behavioral changes they’ve noticed and what it means to the loved one and the family if it is Alzheimer’s or dementia.
-And once they research the costs of nursing home care, they decide to call our office or refer to our Medicaid Planning page.
+They discuss the behavioral changes they’ve noticed — and what it means to the loved one and the family if it is Alzheimer’s or dementia.
+And once they research the costs of nursing home care, they decide to call our office to learn more about long term care planning.

 Some warning signs of dementia include: